MillerRabin/intention-storage/readme.md

 The main question is **"How can I manage all this?"**

-When I creating a smart house system what choose do I have?
+When creating a smart house system what choices do I have?
-Regardless of whether I use cloud system or built my own local ecosystem, I faced with same problem - there is too many of devices to support.
+Regardless of whether I use cloud system or built my own local ecosystem, I`m faced with same problem - there are too many devices to support.
 If you want something more complex than just turning the device on by scheduler, you will find that communication between device can be very complex.